hychiang73/ipio_touch_driver/README.md

 In this case the slave address is 0x41, and the name of table calls **tchip,ilitek**. **touch,irq-gpio** and **touch,reset-gpio** represent INT pin and RESET pin separately.

 # Release Note
+* V1.0.3.6
+  * Remove ILI7807(F & H) from support list.
+  * Add ESD check
+  * In boot upgrade, we compare HW and Hex CRC to see if need to do upgrade process rathan than just check firmware version.
+  * Fixed MP short calculation.
+  * Fixed wrong addrees while polling busy flag in fw upgrade.
+  * Add MP retry mechanism, default is open and do three times.
+  * Fixed some bugs.

 * V1.0.3.5
   * Fixed issue that coludn't read type option from INI file.
   * Delete redundant buffer memory allocated by kernel in MP.